 - ↑ So Spake Martin: Many Questions, October 14, 1998

 This page uses content from the English Wikipedia.
 The original content was at Bastard (Law of England and Wales).
 The list of authors can be seen in the page history of Bastard (Law of England and Wales).
-As with A Wiki of Ice and Fire, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.
+As with A Wiki of Ice and Fire - A Song of Ice and Fire & Game of Thrones, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.